mkdrake37/seams/reviews/AM/index.md

 Like in mathematics, a *function* is a special kind of variable in programming.
 Functions represent a transformation from inputs to outputs.

+There are some functions that are *built-in* - these can behave differently from functions you define in your code.

 re-quiz

 ## Scope